Palakorn-Voramongkol/golang-krakend-keycloak-rbac/README.md

 > 2. Test `/public`, `/profile`, `/user`, and `/admin`
 > 3. Report ✅ success or ❌ failure per check

-Let me know if you want icons added elsewhere like ✅/❌ in test output!

 ---

 ## 🧠 Tips for Extending RBAC